Do you have a new baby on the way? Or have a puppy and wanting to get them used to different noises? Then this post is for you!

 Why is noise exposure important?

-Some dogs are much more affected by sounds than others, but all dogs (as long as they can hear) can learn to associate sounds with something positive or something negative happening.
+Some dogs are much more affected by sounds than others, but all dogs (as long as they can hear) can learn to associate sounds with something positive or something negative.

 Noise exposure as a part of socialization

-Getting puppies used to various noises is something that dog trainers usually recommend for puppies and is often considered part of the socialization process.
-As in all socialization, you always want to make sure that this is a positive exposure, that your dog is not scared of the noise stimulus (that can create fear in your dog).
+Getting puppies used to various noises is something that dog trainers usually recommend for puppies.
+This is considered to be part of the socialization process.
+As in all socialization, you always want to make sure that this is a positive exposure.
+Ensure that your dog is not scared of the noise stimulus so you don't accidentally create fear in your dog.

-You don’t want to initially expose puppies to loud, scary noises; but instead low to moderate noises and associate that with a treat or something else they like.
+You don’t want to initially expose puppies to loud, scary noises.
+Instead, use low to moderate noises and associate that with a treat or something else they like.
 Having the vacuum running in another room while they’re eating is one idea.

 Ideally, when they’re young (ie under 3-4 months of age), you’d like to give them positive exposures to as many things as possible, including the different noises they may hear throughout their lives.
 The more varied and positive exposures they get, the less likely they’ll be worried about new things as they age.